mattst/sublime-single-trailing-new-line/README.md

 - `Single Trailing New Line: Remove Current Syntax`: removes the full syntax name of the current file from the syntax list setting.

+- `Single Trailing New Line: Enable For All Setting - True`: sets the enable for all syntaxes setting to true.

+- `Single Trailing New Line: Enable For All Setting - False`: sets the enable for all syntaxes setting to false.

 - `Single Trailing New Line: Copy Current Syntax`: copies the full syntax name of the current file into the clipboard.

 #### Key Bindings